MehmetAli20/ImdbMovies/README.md

 React and API project.
 You can list top 100 IMDb movies.
 You can list by category or you can just do a quick search.
 Once you click the image of the movie, you will see the information, image and a quick description about the selected movie.
-I had the related API from rapidapi.com and used axios to reach the data.
+I've had the related API from rapidapi.com and used axios to reach the data.
 I styled it with tailwind css.
 Have fun!